stanford-web-security/assign3/assign3.md

 npm test
 ```

-This command just runs a basic sanity test that ensures your project passes `npm run lint`, has the right folder structure, and doesn't have any blank required files.
+This command just runs a basic sanity test that ensures your project passes `npm run lint`.
 If `npm test` doesn't report any errors that doesn't necessarily mean that you've solved every exercise perfectly!

 **🌟 PRO TIP: You can automatically fix most lint errors by running:**